Readri205/MS3_Plant_Manager/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Site Goals

-* This website provides an overview of the **Africa Continent** in terms of **Land Size, Population** and **Gross Domestic Product (GDP)**.
-These measures have been provided in a **World** context.
-The website provides an ability to view similar data for each country in Africa by using a search function.
-The search function is provided at the bottom of the **'Home'** page and also on the bottom of the **'Country Details'** page.
-The search function in both locations allows for a quick search for an African country from either page.
+* This website provides a functional site that allows users to create a list of plants in collections, either by entering plant details or by uploading from a search.
+The searches can be made in a number of ways, including by name, image or by filters.
+Users are able to update the details of plants and collections in their lists.
+Users are also able to delete plants and collections.
+A user can also move a plant from one collection to another if so desired.
+A user can also amend their personal details including email, username and telephone number.
+A user is also able to fully delete their login and all plants and collections listed on that login.
+Each users logn and details are specific to that user and cannot be viewed by any other user.

-* The website is **'functional'**, allowing users to view information about **plants and gardens** and to view information on specific countries.
-The site is designed to show **Africa** in a world context on the **'Home'** page and to show each country in an Africa context on the **'Country Details'** page.
+* The website is **'functional'**, allowing users to enter information about **Plants** and to view information on specific plants.
+The site is designed to show details on **Plants** where required.
-* The website concept is to answer high level questions about the **African** Continent;
+* The website concept is to provide a user with a useful list of plants;
-  * where is it?
-  * what are the countries in it?
-  * where are the countries on the Africa Continent?; and
+  * what is the name of the plant?
-  * what size are each of the countries in terms of Land Size, Population and Gross Domestic Product (GDP)
+  * what are the scientific names and details?
-  * what is the name of the Capital City and where is it located?; and
-  * what does the National Flag look like?
+  * what collection do I have the plant in?
-* The answers for **Africa as a whole** are provided through a number of different media outputs on the **'Home'** page;
-  * **text summary** on Africa land size, population and GDP
-  * **a map** showing the Africa continent with many of the key countries shown
-  * **line graphs** for population and GDP growth from 1970 to 2019
-  * **pie charts** showing Land Size, Population and GDP for Africa relative to the Rest of the World.
-* The answers for any **African Country** returned from a search query;
-  * **text summary** on Country capital city, national flag, land size, population and GDP relative to the Rest of Africa
-  * **a map** centred on the capital city location and showing the country in context of the Africa Continent
-  * **line graphs** for population and GDP growth from 1970 to 2019
-  * **pie charts** showing Land size, Population and GDP relative to the Rest of Africa; and
-  * **pie charts** showing top five countries by Land Size, Population Size (2019) and GDP Size (2019)
+* The structure for the **Plants** is provided by;
+  * a list of **plants** entered by and for, a specific user;
+  * a list of **collections** entered in which plants can be listed;
+* The plants to be entered can be made using the following methods;
+  * **manual** where a user already has details for a plant, external to the application;
+  * **search** to identify a **name** characteristic for a plant;
+  * **filter** to identify **colour** characteristics for a plant; and
+  * **image** using a computer or mobile device to upload a **file image**.

 * The website sources data from the **[World Bank Database](https://databank.worldbank.org/home.aspx)**.
 The website primarily makes use of Application Programming Interfaces (API's) to construct the country data, however in certain instances CSV files are used to provide summary level information.
 The **[Referential](https://rapidapi.com/referential/api/referential)** API via **[RapidAPI](https://rapidapi.com/)** is used to source country codes to construct country information and **[COUNTRYFLAGS](https://www.countryflags.io/)** for country flag images. **[Leaflet](https://leafletjs.com/)** is used as a javascript library for **[Mapbox](https://www.mapbox.com/)** maps with **[OpenStreetMap](https://www.openstreetmap.org)** tile data.
 API and other data source details are provided in the **'Application Programming Interfaces (API's) Used'** section below.